cheungdaven/cheungdaven.github.io/_pages/about.md

 * 21-5-2019: One paper is accepted by IJCAI Demo Track.
 * 14-5-2019: One paper  on NLP with Yi Tay accepted at ACL 2019.
 * 10-5-2019: The paper "Quaternion Collaborative Filtering for Recommendation" is accepted at IJCAI 2019.
-* 24-4-2019: The paper "Quaternion Knowledge Graph Embedding" is released on Arxiv.